sayhussain248/crisis_phase1/README.md

 2. Which years had the highest recorded humanitarian needs?
 The highest needs occurred in 2023 (40.1M), followed by 2022 (~38M) and 2021 (~35M).

 3. Is there a widening gap between PiN and People targeted (unmet needs)?
-The gap between needs and responses widened severely, with unmet needs growing 50-fold from 2010 (500K) to 2023 (25.4M), as targeting consistently failed to keep pace with escalating crises.

 <hr>